Lecrapouille/LinkAgainstMyLibs/README.md

-# TestStandalones
+# LinkAgainstMyLibs

-For testing my standalone projects
+Link against my libraries to check if standalone project using them can compile.